*UPDATE FROM 2018*

-I’ve recently started miniature painting, so I thought that posting my progress would help motivate me and chart how far I can go.
+I decided to get into miniature painting recently, so I thought a progress post would help chart how far I go.
 I’m not really sure how to go about these blog posts, but I’ll just detail them to explain what problems I’ve had with them.

 I got all these miniatures from Reaper at http://www.reapermini.com/.
 They have a massive selection of affordable minis, go check them out!